acebot712/the-nothing-app/docs/guidebook/chapter_1.md

 ### Development Environment Setup

-1. **Node.js and npm**: Expo runs on Node.js and uses npm for package management
+1. **Node.js and npm**: Expo runs on Node.js and uses npm for package managemen
 2. **Expo CLI**: The command-line interface for creating and managing Expo projects
 3. **Mobile Simulators**: iOS Simulator (macOS only) and/or Android Emulator
 4. **Physical Devices**: For real-world testing with Expo Go